yon3zu/xReverse/README.md

    **Note : The quality of the free and paid versions is different**

-Contact Telegram : @xxyz4 for buy paid version with 3 api server
+Contact Telegram : @xxyz4 for buy paid version with good api server and result